-- Deadline for granting the loan facility: April 24, 2018. - Maturity of principals under Tranche 1: 11 equal installments, the first one being due 25 April 2018, followed by 10 equal quarterly installments as of 25 June 2018, as the last one being due 25 September 2020. - Maturity of principals under Tranche 2: 19 equal installments, the first one being due 25 April 2018, followed by 18 equal quarterly installments as of 25 June 2018, as the last one being due 25 June 2022. - Interest payment deadlines: on each principal maturity date. - Nominal interest rate: 3M EURIBOR plus 135 bps

-The loan facility is subject to a number of collaterals, including registered pledge over aggregate of existing and future assets owned by the Company, registered pledge over the receivables for the positive balance on all bank accounts in Bulgaria; pledge of all shares from the capital of the Company owned by Veolia Voda Sofia B.V.
+- Deadline for granting the loan facility: April 24, 2018. - Maturity of principals under Tranche 1: 11 equal installments, the first one being due 25 April 2018, followed by 10 equal quarterly installments as of 25 June 2018, as the last one being due 25 September 2021. - Maturity of principals under Tranche 2: 19 equal installments, the first one being due 25 April 2018, followed by 18 equal quarterly installments as of 25 June 2018, as the last one being due 25 June 2022. - Interest payment deadlines: on each principal maturity date. - Nominal interest rate: 3M EURIBOR plus 135 bps - The loan facility is subject to a number of collaterals, including registered pledge over aggregate of existing and future assets owned by the Company, registered pledge over the receivables for the positive balance on all bank accounts in Bulgaria; pledge of all shares from the capital of the Company owned by Veolia Voda Sofia B.V. - On January 25, 2021, the Company made a full repayment of principal and interest on the loan to the Consortium of United Bulgarian Bank and DSK in the amount of BGN 22,484 thousand as all collateral for the loan has been released.